Logo-jrhs

 Original Article

-The Role of Health Motivation in the Influence of Perceptions on Nutritional Compliance Behavior in Pregnant Women as an Effort to Prevent Low Birth Weight: Path Analysis
+The Role of Health Motivation in Pregnant Women’s Perceptions of Nutritional Compliance Behavior for Preventing Low Birth Weight: Path Analysis

-Septiana Juwita* ORCID logo, Suwarto Suwarto, Ika Sumiyarsi Sukamto ORCID logo, Sugihardjo Sugihardjo
+Septiana Juwita 1* ORCID logo, Suwarto Suwarto 1,2, Ika Sumiyarsi Sukamto 1,3, Sugihardjo Sugihardjo 1,2

 Abstract

-Background: Low birth weight (LBW) remains a major global public health challenge, with more than 20 million babies born each year.
-Maternal nutritional status during pregnancy is a major determinant of LBW, but good perceptions and knowledge do not always translate into appropriate nutritional behavior without adequate health motivation.
-This study aims to analyze the role of health motivation in influencing pregnant women's perceptions of nutritional compliance behaviors for LBW prevention.
+Background: Low birth weight (LBW) remains a serious global public health challenge, with more than 20 million babies born annually.
+Although maternal nutritional status during pregnancy is a major determinant of LBW, desirable perceptions and knowledge do not always lead to appropriate nutritional behavior without adequate health motivation.
+Accordingly, this study aimed to investigate the role of health motivation in pregnant women’s perceptions of nutritional compliance behaviors for LBW prevention.

-Methods: Conducted on 220 pregnant women, selected using cluster random sampling with the following inclusion criteria: third-trimester pregnant women residing in the study area and willing to be respondents.
-Exclusion criteria: pregnant women with communication or cognitive disorders and history of severe pregnancy complications.
-Data were collected through validated questionnaire based on the Health Belief Model construct, covering perceived susceptibility, severity, benefits, barriers, health motivation, and nutritional compliance behavior of pregnant women as an effort to prevent LBW.
-Path analysis was processed using AMOS 29.
+Methods: This study was conducted among 220 pregnant women, selected using cluster random sampling.
+The required data were collected through a validated questionnaire based on the Health Belief Model construct, covering perceived susceptibility, severity, benefits, barriers, health motivation, and nutritional compliance behavior among pregnant women as an effort to prevent LBW.
+Eventually, path analysis was processed using AMOS 29.

-Conclusions: Health motivation is an important mediator in bridging perception to actual action because it builds and strengthens motivation of pregnant women through more personal, communicative, and experience-based approach.
+Conclusion: In general, health motivation is an important mediator in bridging perceptions to actual actions because it builds and strengthens the motivation of pregnant women through a more personal, communicative, and experience-based approach.

 First Name